TinyCircuits/Thumby-Website/docs/API/Buttons.md

 There are 6 total individual buttons available to use as input for Thumby.
 4 directional buttons for up, down, left, and right, and there are two action buttons.
 Multiple buttons can be combined to add more button actions to gameplay.

+Use the `.pressed()` functions to detect if a button is actively being pressed - this function will detect the button press continuously.
+Use the `.justPressed()` functions for a single button press and not continuously - for example, when navigating a menu you want the menu to move once per button click.

 ### Objects

 * `thumby.buttonA` | for accessing A button (right red button)